GreatTreeGames/hugoportfoliotest/content/Projects/1732755052324-Virtual-Clinic-Competency/index.md

 ## Mobile Platform Deployment and Optimization

-we also deployed cross-platform to ios and android.
+we also deployed cross-platform to iOS and android.
 Many of our interactions were clear and simple enough to translate easily with minor tweaking- however, we were not so lucky with accessibility.
 We were required by internal rules at case to equip any software we released with appropriate screenreader accessibility features for the visually impaired.
 While the specifics of these requirements did not seem designed for games, we followed them as best as we could.
 My fellow gamedev heroically did a lot of the work in moving both apple's core screen reader nodes as well as android's, but I helped.
 Unity's more advanced screenreader support did not roll out until unity 2023, so we had to retrofit and roll all of this functionality ourselves- it was a big lift!

 ## Custom Spline-Based Character Movement System

 We created a simplified character movement system for the small characters in the 3d scene section of the game.
-I learned a lot about spline math from my developer friend, who helped me port a generalized spline system into unity from a separate software project and adapt it to work with our custom animation framework (whose state was driven by the dialogues we created the archtecture for as well).
+I learned a lot about spline math from my developer friend, who helped me port a generalized spline system into unity from a separate software project and adapt it to work with our custom animation framework (whose state was driven by the dialogues we created the architecture for as well).

 ## Cinemachine False Perspective System

-I incorporated unity's cinemachine into my screen element docking system, and utilized false perspective to make it so that certain 3d scene elements would appear in a similar manner to gui objects.
+I incorporated unity's cinemachine into my screen element docking system, and utilized false perspective to make it so that certain 3d scene elements would appear in a similar manner to GUI objects.

 ## Loading Content Dynamically from Server